 In 2015, Jen Sinkler and I hosted the first #UPowerful meet.
 The goal was to bring as many people that were interested in seeing what they were capable of as possible and it was so much fun that naturally, we couldn’t wait to bring it back again.

-Last spring we had lifters from all over the globe posting their lifts with the hashtag #UPowerful so, if you’re new to this virtual meet, know that you already have team ready to cheer you on.
-Because we wanted to make the experience even more fun and valuable for you, we’ve added a new component: upon registering for the virtual meet, you will be granted immediate access to the newly revamped (and free!)
+Last winter we had lifters from all over the globe posting their lifts with the hashtag #UPowerful so, if you’re new to this virtual meet, know that you already have team ready to cheer you on.
+Because we wanted to make the experience even more fun and valuable for you, we’ve added a new component: upon registering for the virtual meet, you will be granted immediate access to the (free!)
 Unapologetically Powerful Ecourse, in which you will learn everything you need to know about how to squat, bench, and deadlift, as well as the ins and outs of competition.

 Just like a live powerlifting meet, this contest is open to lifters of all strength levels, so if you’re interested in strength, fun, and community, you’re going to want to register.